fjank/hydejack-starter-kit/blog/_posts/2019-03-17-overthewire-natas-5-9.md

 print(secret)
 ~~~

-_If you want to encrypt something, use a one-way encryption algorithm.
-Encodings like this are easily broken._
+If you want to encrypt something, use a one-way encryption algorithm.
+Encodings like this are easily broken.
+{:.note}
 <details>
   <summary>Spoiler</summary>
   natas9: W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl